Information for Queen's Residents:

 Outside of Canada and including the United States

 - Residents are responsible for obtaining information and for securing the appropriate medical licensure and malpractice coverage for the location where they will be completing the elective.
+NOTE: your cover does not extend to outside of Ontario.
+If you do not have the appropriate coverage, you should not practice clinically.

 - Residents are responsible for communicating with the institution or location where the elective will occur to find out what medical liability coverage they recognize.
 If the resident is not automatically covered for medical liability by the accepting institution, the resident is responsible for securing such coverage as recommended and recognized by that institution.